pydata/xarray/doc/internals.rst

 Adding a new backend for read support to Xarray does not require to integrate any code in Xarray; all you need to do is follow these steps:

-- Create a class that inherits from Xarray py:class:`~xarray.backend.commonBackendEntrypoint`
+- Create a class that inherits from Xarray py:class:`~xarray.backends.common.BackendEntrypoint`
 - Implement the method ``open_dataset`` that returns an instance of :py:class:`~xarray.Dataset`
 - Declare this class as an external plugin in your setup.py.